 - Katy’s on a Wednesday

-- Along Foxstreet there are a lot of nice bars and Restaurants:
+- Along Foxstreet there are plenty of nice bars and restaurants like:

 - Lenin’s Vodka Bar